OpenResearchInstitute/documents/Management/Weekly_Engineering_Reports/20201218_Phase4_weekly_report.md

 Topics for presentation and short descriptions need to be drawn up.
 We could do a competition, quiz bowl, live demo, technical presentation, contest, or anything of the sort.

+Zoom Webinar will be used by HamCation for this Special Edition Event.

 #### Regulatory Presentation
-The report is called "Minimum Viable Product" and the Debris Mitigation activities fold into this presentation.
+Draft of Minimum Viable Product sent to counsel.